Get,

 Image Source: freepik.com

 We all know that milk is a rich source of calcium and protein and is important in maintaining the strength of bones and muscles in our body.
-What is even more interesting is that milk contains vitamin K, which is an essential vitamin in the blood clotting mechanism in our body.
-Furthermore, it is believed that regular consumption of milk may help in improving total blood platelet counts.
-So, if you are looking for home remedies to increase platelets, make sure you have a glass of milk regularly.
+Milk also contains vitamin K, which is an essential vitamin in the blood clotting mechanism in our body.
+Furthermore, it is believed that regular consumption of milk may help in improving total blood platelet counts but ensure to consult with a doctor to see if this is right for you5.

 2. Green Leafy Vegetables

-Green leafy vegetables are at their source of vitamin K, which I have mentioned earlier to be essential in the blood-clotting pathway.
-But they also have the property of increasing platelet counts to some extent.
-In addition to just parsley, basil, spinach and celery, other vegetables such as asparagus, cabbage and watercress are also useful in increasing platelet count.
+Green leafy vegetables are an excellent source of vitamin K, which as mentioned earlier, is essential in the blood-clotting pathway.
+Additionally, these vegetables can help increase platelet counts to some extent.
+Along with parsley, basil, spinach and celery, other vegetables such as asparagus, cabbage and watercress can be beneficial in increasing platelet count5.

 3. Papaya Leaf Extract

-This is probably the most well-known remedy for low platelet counts.
-If you are looking for how to increase platelet count during dengue fever, then consuming a glass or two of papaya leaf extract regularly can do the trick.
-It is not clear how this really works, but clinical trials have clearly demonstrated a significant benefit of papaya leaf extract in increasing platelet counts in viral fever.
+One of the most well-known remedies for low platelet counts is papaya leaf extract.
+If you’re wondering how to increase platelet count during dengue fever, consuming a glass or two of papaya leaf extract regularly may help support platelet production.
+While the exact mechanism isn’t fully understood, clinical trials have shown significant benefit of papaya leaf extract in increasing platelet counts in viral fever.

-However, the juice of papaya leaf can be rather bitter and some people experience nausea and possibly even vomiting at times.
-In such a situation, oral medication in the form of capsules is now available in India that contains the same quantity of extract needed to boost up platelet counts.
+However, the juice of papaya leaf can be rather bitter and some people experience nausea and possibly even vomiting.
+In such a situation, oral medication in the form of capsules is now available in India, providing the same beneficial extract needed to boost platelet counts without the bitterness6.

 4. Pomegranate